32 reps. 1400 pharmacies. Everyone getting exactly the same attention.

 Same 32 reps.
 Same 1400 pharmacies.
 Completely different allocation.

-The results
+The results from this engagement

 The fairness question